9 Things to Know About Becoming an Interior Designer

 The Salary Is Not as High as You Think

-Of course, this depends on plenty of aspects, such as education, location, work experience and size of the firm/company.
+The salary depends on many factors, including level of education, location, work experience and size of the business.
 An interior designer in a coastal furniture company will almost certainly make less than a designer who works for a luxury architectural firm.

 You Will Need to Be a People Person